*This article was updated at the end of the 2024-25 season

 Tampa Bay Lightning: Nick Paul

-(Five years, $3.15 million, NTC)
+(Four years, $3.15 million, NTC)

 The Tampa Bay Lightning are ruthless with their salary cap — as evidenced by letting franchise legends like Stamkos walk away in free agency.
 And that makes it even more difficult to explain the seven-year contract given to Nick Paul after the 2021-22 season.
 Yes, the then-deadline acquisition played an important role for the Lightning in their deep run to the Stanley Cup Final.
 But the Lightning had seen rentals come and go before.
 Why was it so important to keep Paul that they would sign him for seven seasons?

 Obviously, the argument for a longer deal is a smaller AAV.
 And at $3.15 million, Paul is a valuable piece who scored 24 goals last season.
 But the 29-year-old is leaving his prime with five more seasons left to play.
-Some will argue that the newly re-acquired Ryan McDonagh contract beats out Paul’s for worst on the Lightning.
-But McDonagh is still a solid player and only has two seasons left on his deal.
-The risk on five more seasons of Paul seems to be the most potentially problematic.
+Some will argue that the re-acquired Ryan McDonagh contract beats out Paul’s for worst on the Lightning.
+But McDonagh is still a solid player and only has one season left on his deal.
+The risk on four more seasons of Paul seems to be the most potentially problematic.
 The Lightning are still a well run team with very few bad contracts, and Paul’s is nowhere near as problematic as others on this list — but it’s just a few seasons longer than it needs to be.

 Toronto Maple Leafs: Chris Tanev